-Have you noticed that when answering a phone or cell phone the Japanese speak moshi moshi?
-Does that expression really mean hello?
-In this article we will understand the origin of the expression moshi moshi, its real meaning, where and when to use it.
+Have you ever noticed that when answering a phone or cell phone, the Japanese speak moshi moshi?
+Does this expression really mean hello?
+In this article, we will understand the origin of the expression moshi moshi, its real meaning, where and when to use it.

 What does Moshi Moshi mean?

-According to the dictionary jisho the word moshi moshi [もしもし] means hello on the phone or hello, and it also means excuse me! to call someone ...
-Like when the person is traveling in your mind and you try to get attention by saying hi, hello, is anyone there?
+according to jisho dictionary the word moshi moshi [もしもし] means hello on the phone or hello, and it also means excuse me! calling someone… Like when the person is traveling in your mind and you try to get attention by saying hi, hello, is there anyone there?

-It is believed that the word originated from the verb mousu [申す] which means to say, to call, to speak and to do.
-Categorized as kenjougo, a humble way.
+The word is believed to have originated from the verb mousu [申す] which means to say, call, speak and do. categorized as kenjougo, a humble way.
 Throughout the article you will understand more about the meaning of this verb and how to use it.

-It is also believed that moshi moshi has roots in the expression tomoushimasu [と申します] which means “my name…” or “my name…”, this makes a lot of sense, but both have origins in the verb mousu [申す].
+It is also believed that moshi moshi has roots of the expression Tomeshimasu [と申します] which means “my name…” or “my name…”, this makes a lot of sense, but both have origins from the verb mousu [申す].

-The verb mousu [申す] was widely used in the Edo period, when talking to someone of higher status.
-Initially, the words used were moushiagemasu [申し上げます], moushimasu [申します] where both mean "I will say (speak)".
+The verb mousu [申す] was used a lot in the Edo period, when talking to someone of higher status.
+Initially, the words used were moushiagemasu [申し上げます], moushimasu [申します] where both mean “I will say (speak)”.

 申し上げます > 申します > 申す > 申し